Why we’re providing this service:

 You are in control of disclosing your diagnosis.
 We will never disclose your diagnosis without written and verbal confirmation from you that you want your diagnosis shared.
 No outside doctors, insurance companies, agencies, organizations, or people will know you are diagnosed unless you decide to share it with them.

-Can this diagnosis be used in the United States for social security disability, state services, and workplace, or school accommodations?
+Can this diagnosis be used in the United States or Canada for social security disability, state or province based services, and workplace, or school accommodations?

-For federal disability and state disability services, most states require a psychologist licensed in one’s state to conduct an assessment and provide a report.
+For federal disability and state disability services, most states or provinces require a psychologist licensed in one’s state to conduct an assessment and provide a report.
 We recognize the cost of community-based autism assessments are only sometimes covered by health insurance and therefore carry a high out-of-pocket expense.
 We are working to expand our network of providers to be able to offer this.
-At this time, we recommend finding someone in your state or country, with which we are happy to assist in locating one.
+At this time, we recommend finding someone in your state, province, or country, and would be happy to assist in locating one.

-For workplace accommodations, this assessment and report are standard.
+For workplace accommodations, this assessment and letter are standard.
 However, we highly suggest reaching out to one’s Human Resources department for the specifics of what they require.
 For school accommodations, we highly suggest reaching out to the school’s Disability Office and asking what the requirements are for accommodations.
 As always, feel free to contact us to discuss your specific needs.
-We make every effort to follow report guidelines for workplace and school accommodations, however, we do not guarantee that this report may be appropriate in every circumstance.
+We make every effort to follow letter and report guidelines for workplace and school accommodations, however, we do not guarantee that this letter and/or report may be appropriate in every circumstance.

 Can this diagnosis be used in other countries to access services and resources?